Skip to Content

 The foundation to laboring at home as long as possible is quality childbirth education.
 If a laboring mom is ignorant of her body, pain coping, the labor process, etc., how in the world is she going to navigate labor at home?

-After completing a good childbirth class series you should have a solid understanding of how labor progresses, how to cope and options in childbirth.
+After completing a good childbirth class series you should have a solid understanding of how labor progresses, pain management for labor, and birthing tool options.

 2. Hire a Doula

-The next layer to successfully laboring at home as long as possible before heading to the hospital is to hire a doula.
+The next layer to successfully laboring at home is to hire a doula.
 A doula has witnessed many labors and is an invaluable asset when determining when to head to the hospital.

 3. Be Ready to Go